grpc/grpc-swift/README.md

     $ make && make project

-This will create `SwiftGRPC.xcodeproj`, which you should add to your project, along with setting the necessary build dependencies mentioned [above](#manual-integration).
+This will create `GRPC.xcodeproj`, which you should add to your project, along with setting the necessary build dependencies mentioned [above](#manual-integration).